rancher/rke2/docs/cis_self_assessment.md

 **Result:** Not Applicable

 **Remediation:**
-RKE2 doesn’t require or maintain a configuration file for the kubelet service.
-All configuration is passed in as arguments at container run time.
+RKE2 doesn’t require or maintain a configuration file for the kubelet process.
+All configuration is passed to it as command line arguments at run time.

 #### 4.1.10